Impacts of Covid-19 mode shift on road traffic: Results

-with $\tau$ the travel time as a function of $N$ the volume on the roadway.
-The parameters $\tau_{f},C$ are the free flow travel time and the road capacity respectively.
-The shape parameters $\alpha$ and $\beta$ can be fit or assumed to follow a common choice of $\alpha=0.15$ and $\beta=4.0$~\cite{BPR,daskin1985urban}.

-For application at the scale of a city, we interpret the BPR model as a function that takes the total number of road users in a city $N$ as a proxy for volume, and returns the average commute travel time $\tau$ in the city.
-In this interpretation, the capacity $C$ should be viewed as the total number of road users that can be accommodated in the city before average travel times begin to increase.
-Note that the average travel time is over all users at all times of the day.
+where $\tau$ is the one-way average commute travel time and $N$ is the number of passenger vehicles on the roadway.
+The parameters $\tau_{f}$ and $C$ are the free flow travel time and the road network capacity respectively.
+Here, the capacity $C$ can be interpreted as the number of road users that can be accommodated in the city before average travel times quickly rise.
+Note that the average travel time $\tau$ is the average over the passenger vehicle commute times including at different times of the day. \editNew {The shape parameters $\alpha$ and $\beta$ have a standard choice of $\alpha=0.15$ and $\beta=4.0$~\cite{BPR,daskin1985urban}.} Under this choice, the model~\eqref{eq:BPR} reads

-Next we show that the model parameters of the BPR function can be estimated using linear regression.
-Rewriting\eqref{eq:BPR}, we have